 Augsburg University has a deep and long-standing commitment to the concept of vocation--the idea that all people are called by God to use their individual gifts to serve the neighbor.
-The Christensen Center for Vocation works with students, faculty, and staff to explore how each person's contributions can be uniquely valuable and how we might best live in freedom and responsibility for the sake of the world.
-The commitment to keep this understanding of vocation central to Augsburg's mission is carried out by embedding the exploration of vocation in the curriculum as well as through the Christensen Scholars program, internship and service opportunities, short term projects and public lectures.
+The Christensen Center for Vocation works with students, faculty, staff, and off-campus partners to explore how each person's contributions can be uniquely valuable and how we might best live in freedom and responsibility for the sake of the world.
+The commitment to keep this understanding of vocation central to Augsburg's mission is carried out by embedding the exploration of vocation in the curriculum as well as through the center's various initiatives.

-The Christensen Center for Vocation also works to deepen and extend Augsburg's commitment to interfaith engagement.
-That commitment includes an Interfaith Scholars program, creating a campus culture in which people of diverse religious traditions have welcoming sacred spaces, convening conversations that respect and explore our differences while also engaging together in acts of service, peacemaking and working for justice.
-The Christensen Center for Vocation is committed to working with churches, diverse religious communities, nonprofit organizations and other schools of higher education as we live out Augsburg's commitment to educate students to be informed citizens, thoughtful stewards, critical thinkers and responsible leaders.
+The Christensen Center for Vocation is committed to working with diverse religious communities, nonprofit organizations and other schools of higher education as we live out Augsburg's commitment to educate students to be informed citizens, thoughtful stewards, critical thinkers and responsible leaders.

-StepUP® Program
+StepUP[®] Program